Theomat/rtsm/README.md

 There are two required columns in your CSV, one entitled ``variant`` and one entitled ``test``, every other column is considered as a different performance metric.
 Both columns ``variant`` and ``test`` are considered as ``strings`` wherease all other columns are considered as ``float``.

+You can prefix the CSV file by another CSV file which maps each `test` to a `cost` and then produce a line of 80 `=` in which cas RTSM will try to minimise the cost and not the size of the benchmark.

 See ``examples/x264_kbs_etime.csv`` for an example file that contains two different performance metrics.

 ## Citing